Philip Harris, Baron Harris of Peckham: Football

 He was appointed to the board of Arsenal Football Club as a non-executive director in November 2005.

 Equestrian interests

 Harris is the co-owner of the horse Hello Sanctos, which won a gold medal with Scott Brash in the team show jumping event at the London 2012 Summer Olympics.
+Harris won a second gold medal in the team show jumping with Scott Brash in the 2024 Paris Olympics, this time on Hello Jefferson.

-Harris and Lord Kirkham bought the horse for an estimated €2 million at the start of 2012.
+Harris and Lord Kirkham bought Hello Sanctos for an estimated €2 million at the start of 2012.

 They are also co-owners of the horses Hello Sailor, Hello Unique and Hello Boyo.

 Politics

 Conservative Party donations

-Harris has been a donor to the Tory Party since the 1980s and was a great admirer of Margaret Thatcher.
+Harris has been a donor to the Conservative Party since the 1980s and was a great admirer of Margaret Thatcher.
 He also made donations to David Cameron as leader of the Conservative Party and Michael Gove.

 Comments on Theresa May

 In a September 2017 interview with The Times he described Theresa May as very indecisive, hopeless during the general election campaign which she should have won easily, and leading a weak, directionless government.

 Other comments made included his opposition to an expansion of grammar schools, May u-turning on too many decisions such as the so-called dementia tax, and the Home Office not reducing net migration to the tens of thousands as repeatedly promised.
 Harris spoke about potential candidates on who could succeed May as Conservative Party Leader.